Jucema89/AnyAudio/README.md

-# 🎙️ Speech-to-Text API
+# 🎙️ AnyAudio

-Backend de Node.js para transformar archivos de audio a texto usando la API de Groq y los modelos Whisper.
+Backend in Node.js to transform audio files to text using FFMEPG, la API de Groq and Whisper.

 ## 🚀 Características